Ansible vs Terraform

 Provisioning with Ansible vs Terraform

 Terraform focuses on infrastructure automation, and interprets a model described in Hashicorp Configuration Language (HCL).
-With Terraform, the elements of a desired environment are individually described ( e.g. servers, networks, keypairs, etc…) along with their relationships to each other.
+With Terraform configuration management, the elements of a desired environment are individually described ( e.g. servers, networks, keypairs, etc…) along with their relationships to each other.
 It evaluates the model, develops a plan based on the dependencies, and commands the IaaS in an optimal way.
 It’s also idempotent and resource aware, meaning that repeated runs will do nothing if nothing in the environment or plan has changed.
 If something has changed, it will synchronize the cloud infrastructure with the intent of the plan.

 Ansible takes an imperative or procedural approach, which is familiar to anyone experienced in scripting.
 Users create “playbooks” which are evaluated from top to bottom, and executed in sequence.
 Playbooks typically concern themselves with the configuration of individual hosts or network devices, which lends itself to a procedural approach.
-Ansible does have the ability to provision cloud infrastructure as well, but its procedural nature makes it ill suited to large infrastructure deployments.
+Ansible configuration management does have the ability to provision cloud infrastructure as well, but its procedural nature makes it ill suited to large infrastructure deployments.
 Since Ansible is suited for configuration management, it isn’t really limited to cloud applications.
 Ansible is as happy configuring bare metal servers as virtual ones.

 |Tool category||Orchestration||Configuration management|